-The Mossy Skull – Michael J. DeLuca
+The Mossy Skull – Michael J. DeLuca, editor of RECKONING Press

 D. K. McCutchen is a Senior Lecturer for the UMass College of Natural Sciences.
 Lack of poetic DNA led to tale of low adventure & high science titled The Whale Road (Random House, NZ; Blake, UK), which earned a Pushcart nomination & a Kiriyama Prize Notable Book award.
 In a literary attempt to save the world, she’s now writing mostly scientifically accurate, sometimes erotic, gender-bender-post-apocalyptic speculative-fiction.
 The series begins with Jellyfish Dreaming—finalist for a Massachusetts Cultural Council Artist Fellowship.
 She lives on the Deerfield River with two brilliant daughters and a Kiwi, who isn’t green, but is fuzzy.